katjatuma/katjatuma.github.io/index.md

 # Service

 **Reviewer**

 - the Information and Software Technology journal (IST)
 - the Journal of Systems and Software (JSS)
 - the International Journal on Software and Systems Modeling (SoSyM)

 **PC Member**

+- ACM Cloud Computing Security Workshop (CCSW'21) in conjunction with CCS'21
-- International Workshop on Graphical Models for Security (GraMSec 2020)
+- International Workshop on Graphical Models for Security (GraMSec'20)
-- International Workshop on Security for and by Model-Driven Engineering (SecureMDE 2020)
+- International Workshop on Security for and by Model-Driven Engineering (SecureMDE'20)

-**Shadow PC Member**
+**Shadow PC**

-- Mining Software Repositories Conference (MSR 2021)
+- Mining Software Repositories Conference (MSR'21)

 # Fun